Logo

 Christchurch Messenger Website

-You may know that much of the content of the Christchurch Messenger also ends up on the website - www.christchurchmethodist.org - but not all of it.
+You may know that much of the content of the Christchurch Messenger also ends up on this website but not all of it.
 So it is well worth your while to read the Messenger, but also to keep a watchful eye on the website, which is updated every month.

 Over 17,500 visits (hits) are made to the website each year, around 48 each day.
 There are 18 web pages, and the most popular ones are the Home Page, News & Events, Diary, Contacts, Ninfield, and Christchurch Singers.
 There is also a link to the Winchelsea Chapel website.